Athletes and performers

-Approval under the EAAP scheme does not guarantee admission but allows you to be assessed as being 'elite' and whose competitive commitments have impeded your study performance to compete for a place up to four points below the course cut-off for the year of admission.
+Approval under the EAAP scheme does not guarantee admission but allows you to be assessed as being 'elite' and whose competitive commitments have impeded study performance.
 Approval under this scheme does not guarantee a successful Sport Scholarship application.

 You'll be notified by mail of the outcome of your application by the end of December.

 All degrees are eligible for EAAP bonus points excluding the Bachelor of Actuarial Studies with Bachelor of Professional Practice.

 You are an athlete or artistic performer whose study performance has been affected within the last two years due to sporting or performance activities.